How To Seal Terracotta Pots [5 Ways!]

 Eco-Friendly and Organic Options

-Look for eco-friendly or organic sealants which are designed to be safer for the environment and, by extension, for your plants.
+Look for eco-friendly or organic sealants that are safer for the environment and, by extension, for your plants.

 Check out these great pot ideas: Get Creative with Your Nursery Pots: The Ultimate Guide to Perfectly Fitting Decorative Pots